dergachev/presentations/drupalcon-la-upgrades/README.md

 What it does:

-* Fetches a set of pages from two similar sites
+* Downloads HTML pages from  a set of pages from two similar sites
 * Computes diff of HTML
 * Cleans up spurious changes, like absolute domains
 * Reports the changes, both on command-line and on web UI